 For a child that does not meet the criteria, the testing examiner will contact the parent/guardian concerning the results.
 A follow up letter is emailed to the parent/guardian, teacher, and school principal stating such along with the testing results and recommendations.

-The school or parents may request an appeal after a one calendar year waiting period from the initial testing date.
+The school or parents may request an appeal after a one calendar year waiting period from the initial testing date or initial referral date if no testing took place.
 Any additional documentation considered pertinent should be attached.
 The referral should be checked for completeness.
 All questions that apply should be completed.
 Any questions that do not apply should be marked “N/A.” Board Policy requires that a minimum of four student work samples and/or teacher observations be included.
 Once the appeal is received at the SAGE Center, the file will be reviewed for any additional pertinent information.
 A letter will be sent to the individual making the appeal indicating the action and/or recommendation.